mirror/dd-wrt/src/router/rsync/rsync.1.md

 0.  `--mkpath`

-    Create a missing path component of the destination arg.
-This allows rsync to create multiple levels of missing destination dirs and to create a path in which to put a single renamed file.
-Keep in mind that you'll need to supply a trailing slash if you want the entire destination path to be treated as a directory when copying a single arg (making rsync behave the same way that it would if the path component of the destination had already existed).

-    For example, the following creates a copy of file foo as bar in the sub/dir directory, creating dirs "sub" and "sub/dir" if either do not yet exist:
+    Create all missing path components of the destination path.

+    By default, rsync allows only the final component of the destination path to not exist, which is an attempt to help you to validate your destination path.
+With this option, rsync creates all the missing destination-path components, just as if `mkdir -p $DEST_PATH` had been run on the receiving side.

+    When specifying a destination path, including a trailing slash ensures that the whole path is treated as directory names to be created, even when the file list has a single item.
+See the [COPYING TO A DIFFERENT NAME](#) section for full details on how rsync decides if a final destination-path component should be created as a directory or not.

+    If you would like the newly-created destination dirs to match the dirs on the sending side, you should be using [`--relative`](#opt) (`-R`) instead of `--mkpath`.
+For instance, the following two commands result in the same destination tree, but only the second command ensures that the "some/extra/path" components match the dirs on the sending side:

-    >     rsync -ai --mkpath foo sub/dir/bar
+    >     rsync -ai --mkpath host:some/extra/path/*.c some/extra/path/

-    If you instead ran the following, it would have created file foo in the sub/dir/bar directory:

-    >     rsync -ai --mkpath foo sub/dir/bar/
+    >     rsync -aiR host:some/extra/path/*.c ./

 0.  `--links`, `-l`